Species Introduction

 Q: How do I properly acclimatise Platy fish to my aquarium?

-Acclimatisation is crucial for reducing stress and ensuring the health of your new Platy fish.
-Begin by floating the sealed bag containing your fish in the aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually mix small amounts of aquarium water into the bag every 5-10 minutes for around an hour.
-This process helps the fish adjust to the water parameters in your tank.
-Once acclimatised, gently release the Platies into the aquarium using a net to avoid adding any transport water, which may contain harmful substances.
-Monitor them closely for any signs of stress for the first few days.
+Acclimatisation is vital to ensure your Platy fish adapt well to their new environment.
+Begin by floating the sealed bag containing the fish in your aquarium for 15-20 minutes to equalise the temperature.
+After that, gradually introduce small amounts of your aquarium water into the bag every 5-10 minutes for about an hour.
+This process helps them adjust to the water parameters.
+Finally, gently place the fish into the tank using a net to avoid adding store water, which may contain harmful substances.

 ✓ Expert Tip